Different ways of wearing a SUP Leash

 Similar to an ankle leash but the cuff is slightly longer so you can attach your leash just below your knee.
 This gives you more freedom when moving about on the board as the leash is higher up and not sat on top of the deck of the board.

 With both these styles of leashes they should not be worn in tidal and slow moving rivers and especially not in white water.
 Always try put your leash on the same ankle or calf every time you go paddle boarding, so if you do encounter any entanglement hazards you know which ankle to reach for to release your leash.
-However, if you get an ankle entrapment in moving water it will be near impossible to reach down and release yourself even in slow moving water.
+However, if you get an entanglement entrapment in moving water it will be near impossible to reach down and release yourself even in slow moving water.

 You should put your leash on your dominate ankle or calf as this will be the foot you are most likely to use when doing a step back and therefore will not get in the way.